 Could a proposal for conducting a purely qualitative study be submitted or should all research-based submissions include at least some quantitative methodology?

 We urge you to present what you believe to be the most persuasive case for your project.
 As stated in the call for proposals, both qualitative and quantitative projects are encouraged.
 Thus, a well-designed qualitative study could be a great candidate for this grant.
-We would recommend that you propose whichever methodology would best answer your research questions and test your hypotheses.
+We recommend that you propose methods that best align with the purposes of your project.

 Do all team members of a grant application have to be SIOP members?

-The director of the project must be a SIOP Fellow, Member, Associate, or Student Affiliate.
-Proposals submitted by a Student Affiliate as the project director must include an endorsement from a SIOP Fellow or Member, preferably the student’s academic advisor, indicating support for the student’s preparedness, ability to lead and conduct the proposed work, etc.
+The director of the project must be a SIOP Fellow, Member, or Associate.
+Proposals submitted by a Student Affiliate or any other person as the project director must include an endorsement from a SIOP Fellow or Member, preferably the student's academic advisor or Milton Hakel, SIOP Foundation President or any Foundation Trustee, indicating support for the person’s preparedness, ability to lead and conduct the proposed work, etc.

 The focus of the grant program is on race issues in the United States.
 Does this also mean the Project Director must be based in the US?
 Or are international applicants also allowed to apply if the project is of relevance to the US?

 As is the case for all SIOP awards, there is no requirement that the Project Director be based in the US.
-International applicants are allowed to apply if the project is of relevance to the US, and if the Project Director is a member of SIOP.
+International applicants are allowed to apply if the project is of relevance to the US.

-My IRB is not very active in the summer.
+My IRB is not very active right now.
 Do I need formal approval from them before applying for the Anti-Racism Grant?

 Per the Call for Project Proposals, “all project directors who receive a grant must certify, by signature or other means (e.g., institutional review board or signed statement), that the project will be carried out in compliance with accepted professional and ethical standards concerning the treatment of human participants.”
-So it is expected that although IRB approval may not be able to be acquired in short order prior to submitting the application by the July 27 deadline, the project(s) winning grant funding will need to ensure the participant team members all have approval to proceed.
+It is expected that although IRB approval may not be able to be acquired in short order prior to submitting the application, the project(s) winning grant funding will need to ensure the participant team members all have approval to proceed.